Last Updated on

 - Finish blood effects in situ.
 If dealing with a running blood effect, work with the actors in situ to get the blood running in the right direction.
 Let the AD know that you need time on set to finish the makeup.

 - Do not cross the department line.
 Do not put blood on props, the set or costume without express permission from that department.
-Sometimes blood effects are a team effort, so absolutely liaise with others, and don’t cross the department line.
+Sometimes blood effects are a team effort, so absolutely talk with others, and don’t cross the department line.

 One day we will cover blowing the crap out of things to create gunshots and bloody explosions, but we’ve covered enough in this post and frankly all this talk of blood has made us hungry.